-Once the strawberries have set, I filled up the top of the cake with them.
+Once the strawberries dipped in chocolate were set, I filled up the top of the cake with them.

 Adding the white lace was a lot easier than I thought it might be.
 I used a fork dipped into melted CandiQuik and let it drip off of the tines into a variety of patterns onto parchment paper.
 Once it had hardened, I carefully slid it off of the paper and placed it between the strawberries.